 What To Do If Your Cat Has FIP

 If you want to use GS-441, the problem isn’t in getting it, it’s using it.
 There are Facebook pages and websites devoted to assisting you, and while they can help you source the medicine, they aren’t vets.

-In reading owner reports, drug safety doesn’t appear to be a major problem, even with the knock-off GS441 from China.
+In reading owner reports, drug safety doesn’t appear to be a major problem, other than reactions around the injection site.
 However, there’s no way of guaranteeing it will be as pure or as effective.
 Buying an unlicensed drug from such origins will always be riskier.

 That’s just one of the prices we pay for caring so much.
-Sometimes it feels worse to be given a choice when it’s as imperfect as this one.
-We can only hope a registered drug fills the void soon, and with the evidence to match.
+It’s a shame to be given a choice when it’s as imperfect as this one.
+We can only hope that the registered drug fills the void for cats everywhere soon.